marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 Google Ads (which controls YouTube ad placements) lets you target by:

-• Country — broadest, lowest CPM
+• Country -- broadest, lowest CPM

-• State or region — good for regional tours
+• State or region -- good for regional tours

-• City or metro area — the sweet spot for most tour prep campaigns
+• City or metro area -- the sweet spot for most tour prep campaigns

-• Radius around a location — you can target within 1 mile of a specific venue, which is useful for hyper-local awareness in the final week before a show
+• Radius around a location -- you can target within 1 mile of a specific venue, which is useful for hyper-local awareness in the final week before a show

 Inside Google Ads, you set the geo-targeting at the campaign level.
 Create a separate campaign for each city on your tour.
-This sounds like extra work, but it's essential: it lets you control budget per city, see location-specific performance data, and adjust spend based on how each market is responding.
+This sounds like extra work, but it is essential: it lets you control budget per city, see location-specific performance data, and adjust spend based on how each market is responding.

 The ad formats most useful for musicians are: